shrimpsizemoose/card-deck-api/README.md

 }
 ```

-Resulting deck is stored in DeckStorage and can be accessed using returned ID
+The resulting deck is stored in DeckStorage and can be accessed using the returned ID

 ### Open Deck `GET /decks/{uuid}`

-This opens the deck given the Deck ID and returns deck properties along with its cards.
-The deck_id is provided as path parameter, for example
+This opens the deck given the Deck ID and returns deck properties and cards.
+The deck_id is provided as a path parameter, for example

 ```text
 GET /decks/e13aaa48-2f62-4457-8c87-790cd856d536
 ```

-If the deck ID is wrong or the deck is not found, it would error with 400/404 depending on the sitation
+If the deck ID is wrong or the deck is not found, it would error with some status code (400, 404, 405) depending on the situation

 #### Example Success Response from `GET /decks/{uuid}`